danielpintor/premier/README.md

 # premier
-As of writing, only exercises from Day 1 have been uploaded to Premier.
+As of writing, exercises from the second exercise sheet are uploaded under the names of their respective class.
+Exercises from the first exercise sheet are dispersed among other files.